sahiltaslim/ESPnRF24-Jammer/README.md

   - Drones
   - Custom frequency ranges
 - Configurable `TX` power in the interface
+- A captive portal to redirect user to the interface automatically
 - `SSD1306` OLED display support for basic status
 - Various configuration options
 - And more